 Take your own growler and head to Savouré at Tandem on Main Street in Bristol where Jess Messer is underway with her annual January tradition of pouring non-alchoholic amaros from the tap!

 For all your Dry January beverages check the shelves in Vermont's Food Markets and ask your server at your favorite Vermont Eatery for local non-alcoholic beverage options.
+And for an easy search for non-alcoholic beverages near you, check out the Farrell Distributing Beverage Locator!
 Here's to the great January reset!